IdanErgaz/Terraform-IaC/README.md

 ```
 4. Creating the staging environment:
 ```
+- Run terraform workspace select staging
+- Run terraform init  > wait for success green message.
 - Run: terraform plan -var-file .\staging.tfvars
 - wait until it will be finished with no errors.
 - Run: terraform apply -var-file .\staging.tfvars
+- Type yes
 -The deployment should be end successfully
-- you should get output of the admin_password, current_workspace and vmss_front_ip.
+- you should get output of the admin_password, current_workspace:staging and vmss_front_ip.
 ```
 5. Creating the production environment:
 ```
+- Run terraform workspace select production
+You should see: "Switched to workspace "production". message
-Run: terraform plan -var-file .\prod.tfvars wait until it will be finished with no errors.
+- Run: terraform plan -var-file .\prod.tfvars
+- wait until it will be finished with no errors.
-Run: terraform apply -var-file .\prod.tfvars
+- Run: terraform apply -var-file .\prod.tfvars
+- Type yes
--The deployment should be end successfully you should get output of the admin_password, current_workspace and vmss_front_ip.
+- The deployment should be end successfully you should get output of the admin_password, current_workspace:production and vmss_front_ip.
 ```